exasol/project-keeper/README.md

 ## NPM Projects

-Project Keeper supports project using the Node Package Manager (NPM).
+Project Keeper supports projects using the Node Package Manager (NPM).
 For NPM projects create a `.project-keeper.yml` like this:

 ```yaml
 sources: